MAOJIASONG/MAOJIASONG.github.io/_pages/about.md

 <!-- News -->
 # 🔥 News
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->
+*2025.02*: &nbsp;😎 I'll be presenting an oral talk on [Measuring and Enhancing Trustworthiness of LLMs in RAG through Grounded Attributions and Learning to Refuse](https://arxiv.org/abs/2409.11242) at ICLR 2025.

 *2024.09*: &nbsp;🎉🎉 We release [Measuring and Enhancing Trustworthiness of LLMs in RAG through Grounded Attributions and Learning to Refuse](https://arxiv.org/abs/2409.11242).
 A holistic evaluation of the groundness of LLMs in a RAG framework, and the Trust-Align framework that aligns LLMs for higher Trust-Score.

 *2023.08*: &nbsp;🎉 I join [DeClaRe Lab](https://declare-lab.net/) <img src='../images/rec-light.png' style="width: 5em;"> as a NLP researcher!